 as a result of any other significant change or event.

 Screening & Vetting

-All officers with duties concerning vulnerable persons will be subject to enhanced clearances with the Disclosure and Barring Service (DBS) and Independent Safeguarding Authority (ISA).
+- All officers with duties concerning children and vulnerable persons will be subject to enhanced clearances with the Disclosure and Barring Service (DBS) and Independent Safeguarding Authority (ISA).

 - The business undertakes to create safe and secure environments for everyone, and to make appropriate sensitive adjustments to safeguard young people, the elderly, and disabled persons.